unm-hscl/abyvinod-TAC-ProbabilisticOccupancy/README.md

       unicycle dynamics with fixed turning rate sequence and velocity as a triangular distributed rv (about 10 with end points at 9 and 11).
+    - This computation took about 20 seconds
-2. Figure2.m
+2. Fig6_alg1_vs_alg2.m
     - Comparison between Algorithms 1 and 2.
-Use figure number (1, 2, or 3)
+Use figure
-      within this script to get other plots
+      number (1, 2, or 3) within this script to get other plots
 3. Figure3.m
     - Avoid set corresponding to obstacle as a Dubins vehicle --- construct a finite union of convex and compact sets
-4. FigurePmf.m
+4. pursuit_problem.m
-    - Construct the probability mass function describing the turning rate preferences
+    - Target pursuit problem

 ## Requires